iconify/website/docs/usage/svg-css/index.md

 As shown in example above, in CSS it can be used with `[func]path()` function.

-However, as of writing this, the latest version of Safari (26.0) does not support it!
+However, currently the latest version of Safari (26.3) does not support it!

 Solution: using components to render icon, detect incompatible browsers and use a different rendering method for those browsers.

+## Convert icons

+You can convert icons using an online script for [converting SVG to SVG+CSS](https://cyberalien.dev/svg-to-css/).

+This converter does not do optimisation and clean up, use it with cleaned up SVGs.

 ## Icon components